-Now accepting students for winter 2016.
-Classes start Jan.
-4.
+Now accepting students for summer 2016.
+Classes start June 20.

 The 18-credit online graduate certificate provides in-depth training to enhance your career in water governance and help you implement strategies that impact our ecosystems, society and economics.